maidsafe/rfcs/proposed/0000-UDP-hole-punching.md

 and more reliable.
 Additionally getting more than one response can reveal the information whether we're behind a Symmetric NAT as two different `C(X)` nodes will disagree in port number in such cases.

+On the other hand, if X is behind a Symmetric NAT, then contacting multiple `C(X)`s would disable port prediction.